treerachai/selfbot-6/docs/docs/commands.md

 Roleids|Gets all the role ids of a guild.|`.roleids`

 ### Emote

+These commands are related to emotes or emojis

 Command | Description | Usage
 ---------------- | --------------| -------
 B|🅱|`.b <text>`